 San Fransisco 49ers

 The big thing for the 49ers is that Jimmy G will be back under center and that should solve a lot of last year’s problems.
 In the backfield, the 49ers offense returns Jerick McKinnon, who was also lost to injury.
 He’ll team up with Tevin Coleman and Matt Breida, which gives the 49ers one of the most potent backfields in the NFL and will make this Niners offense one of the most diverse in the entire league.
-Rookie wideouts Deebo Samuel and Jalen Hurd deepen an underappreciated depth chart there too, and give Jimmy G many more weapons through the air.
+Rookie wideouts Deebo Samuel and Jalen Hurd deepen an underappreciated depth chart there too and give Jimmy G many more weapons through the air.
 Don’t forget George Kittle who may be able to take over the mantle as the best receiving Tight End in the NFL now that Gronk has retired.
+Look for the 49ers offensive line to be a big difference-maker as the 49ers will employ a deadly zone running scheme and with multiple running backs that will make play-action passing even more dangerous.
+The Question with Jimmy G. has to be turning the ball over and since he missed most of last year I look for him to have some issues the first half of the season but once he gets that squared away this could be a team that can grind you down in a low scoring game or win in a shootout if need be.

 Division wise I think a lot of questions surround the rest of the NFC West.
 Seattle has Russell Wilson, but seem to lose more around him every year than they gain.
 Arizona looks to be a mess and the Rams have questions at QB and also questions about the health of running back Todd Gurley.